jackhanaway/NWL-PEM/README.md

 ## Introduction

-This past summer, I worked with the Eau Claire Express of the Northwoods League as an assistant coach and analytics coordinator, attending every game and creating daily scouting reports of opposing teams.
-Considering the volatile nature of the Northwoods League (players coming in and out, drafts, workouts, etc.), it is sometimes difficult to evaluate a player’s season performance using traditional metrics like WAR.
-The purpose of this project was to design a comprehensive player evaluation metric for the Great Plains East Division, integrating statistical performance with scouting-informed context.
+This past summer, I worked with the Eau Claire Express of the Northwoods League as an assistant coach and analytics coordinator, where I spent every game of the summer with the team, creating scouting reports of opposing teams daily.
+Considering the volatile nature of the Northwoods (players coming in and out, getting recruited, draft workouts, etc.), it is sometimes difficult to truly evaluate a players' season performance using a tangible metric like WAR.
+The purpose of this project was to design a comprehensive player evaluation metric for the Great Plains East Division of the Northwoods League, aimed at capturing a player’s overall value by integrating statistical performance with scouting-informed context.

-This project was inspired by my sport analytics coursework at the University of Tennessee, where I learned to calculate advanced metrics such as WAR and DICE (Defense-Independent Component ERA).
-Though WAR formulas could not be directly applied to Northwoods League data, I created a pitching metric that captures both actual performance and sample size reliability.
+This project was inspired by learning to calculate advanced baseball metrics such as WAR and DICE (Defense-Independent Component ERA) during my sport analytics coursework at the University of Tennessee.
+Though it was not possible to directly apply WAR formulas to the data available from the Northwoods League, I sought to create a pitching metric that captures both actual performance and sample size reliability.

 ---